AndrewQuijano/sensory/README.md

 ## Installation
 ** Prerequisites
-This guide will assume you have MySQL installed on your server.
+This guide will assume you have MySQL installed on your server and you completed any necessary port forwarding for the server to collect the data.
 Also, it requires the following python packages:

 pandas
 sqlalchemy
 configparser
 flask
+pymsql

 ** iOS Installation
 This was sucessfully tested on the following versions of XCode and iPhones